-0.08 Inspection Roles and Responsibilities .
-Since the formation of CCI and NRO in late 2006, the staff has evaluated the roles and responsibilities for the inspections needed to support the successful implementation of the CIP. , "Responsibilities for Inspection Activities", is based on a table included in SECY 07-0049, “Construction Inspection Roles and Responsibilities,” dated March 8, 2007. summarizes the inspections required by IMCs 2501, 2502, 2503, 2504, and 2507, shows the inspections in the approximate order that they will occur, and identifies the organization assigned lead and support responsibility for each type of inspection.
+07.08 Inspection Roles and Responsibilities .
+Since the formation of CCI and NRO in late 2006, the staff has evaluated the roles and responsibilities for the inspections needed to support the successful implementation of the CIP.
+Exhibit 3, "Responsibilities for Inspection Activities", is based on a table included in SECY 07-0049, “Construction Inspection Roles and Responsibilities,” dated March 8, 2007.
+Exhibit 3 summarizes the inspections required by IMCs 2501, 2502, 2503, 2504, and 2507, shows the inspections in the approximate order that they will occur, and identifies the organization assigned lead and support responsibility for each type of inspection.

-The first two entries in are inspections and reviews of QA activities that will occur in the early phases of the ESP process.
+The first two entries in Exhibit 3 are inspections and reviews of QA activities that will occur in the early phases of the ESP process.
 QA inspections and reviews are used here and throughout the CIP to gain confidence that the QA program is being used effectively to monitor the quality of the materials and services.
 The ESP inspections and reviews provide regulatory oversight of the actions taken by the applicant to ensure that the information in the application is accurate and was collected with appropriate methods.
 The inspections consider the applicant's plans for monitoring a variety of activities including analyzing performance, designing, fabricating, handling, shipping, storing, installing, testing, and maintaining SSCs.

-The next four entries in are inspections to monitor QA program implementation by both the applicant and the various vendors and contractors who are providing equipment or services to the specific project.
+The next four entries in Exhibit 3 are inspections to monitor QA program implementation by both the applicant and the various vendors and contractors who are providing equipment or services to the specific project.
 QA inspections are conducted under both IMC-2501 and IMC-2502.
 In addition to inspecting the applicant's QA program, the CIP will review quality oversight of vendors supplying safety-related structures, systems, and components.
 Personnel from CQV will lead the QA inspections supporting the review of an ESP and a COL. Assigning this responsibility to CQV organization in NRO is appropriate because there is a direct connection between the technical reviews and CIP inspections performed by that group.
-Key to this decision are the realized through routine direct interactions among CQV staff and other new reactor licensing technical reviewers, particularly in the area of codes and standards.
+Key to this decision are the benefits realized through routine direct interactions among CQV staff and other new reactor licensing technical reviewers, particularly in the area of codes and standards.

-The next two entries in apply to inspections of vendor activities.
+The next two entries in Exhibit 3 apply to inspections of vendor activities.
 These inspections were described above in section 06.04.
-As indicated in , CQV will lead and CCI and NRO Technical Staff will provide support to inspections of vendors related to the fabrication of components or modules for a specific application or license.
+As indicated in Exhibit 3, CQV will lead and CCI and NRO Technical Staff will provide support to inspections of vendors related to the fabrication of components or modules for a specific application or license.
 Participation by CCI will help their staff maintain an awareness of the on-going activities and develop a comprehensive view of licensee oversight of work activities related to the construction of a specific plant, which may contribute to the successful completion of the acceptance criteria of the combined license.

-The next six entries in are the major inspections to be led by the CCI construction inspection staff.
+The next six entries in Exhibit 3 are the major inspections to be led by the CCI construction inspection staff.
 These inspections will cover (1) applicant’s QA program implementation related to the fabrication of components or modules both on and off site; (2) licensee’s program implementation related to the fabrication of components or modules both on and off site; (3) the installation and testing of structures, systems, and components; (4) the development and implementation of licensee operational programs.
 ITAAC-related work inspections will be conducted under IMC-2503 typically by CCI with support as necessary from the NRO Technical Staff.
 On occasion, the host region may be requested by CCI to conduct ITAAC-related work inspections.
 Construction and operational program inspections will be conducted under IMC-2504.